michaelparenteau/bassline/README.md

 ## Fin

 Bassline is a work in progress.
 It is good enough to start with for me & also allows for me to learn more about SASS.
 It is not a competitor or replacement of compass!
 Compass is a _very_ thorough framework.
 Bassline will change as I learn more.
 If you have good suggestions and would like to share them, please do!

+### Credit where credit is due.

+Big thanks to the following for the following...

+* [Eric Meyer](http://meyerweb.com/) - for an awesome starting reset
+* [Dave Gamache](http://www.davegamache.com/) - for [Skeleton.gs](http://www.getskeleton.com/) & for the basic grid base
+* [Baseline Grid](http://baselinecss.com/) - for great insight into basic html/css frameworks (with typography in mind), bassline employs much of what they have in their framework.